J. C. Stobart: Death

 Stobart wrote and edited several other books on English and Classical literature.
 Two books, The Divine Spark and The Gospel of Happiness were published posthumously.
 He died on 11 May 1933, at his country cottage next to West Byfleet golf-course in Surrey and was buried at Old Byfleet, where his grave can still be seen.
 The offer of a knighthood was in the post when he died.

-His daughter, Elizabeth Frances, married Antony Cuthbert Spurling (1906-1984), QC, resident magistrate and Crown Counsel at Kisumu and Nairobi, later Solicitor-General of Trinidad, and Attorney-General of Gambia and of Sierra Leone, and was mother of the playwright and author John Spurling (author).
+His daughter, Elizabeth Frances, married Antony Cuthbert Spurling (1906–1984), QC, resident magistrate and Crown Counsel at Kisumu and Nairobi, later Solicitor-General of Trinidad, and Attorney-General of Gambia and of Sierra Leone, and was mother of the playwright and author John Spurling.